 Sub Copy_Data(ByRef shSource As Worksheet, shTarget As Worksheet) Const LID_LIFTED As String = "A16" Const ROOM_IN_CHAMBER As String = "A21" Const CHAMBER_WATER_PUMP As String = "A23" Const ADDITIONAL_INFORMATION As String = "A26" Dim lRow1 As Long, lRow2 As Long, lRow3 As Long, lRow4 As Long 'Determine the last column. lRow1 = shTarget.Cells(Rows.Count, "E").End(xlUp).Row + 1 lRow2 = shTarget.Cells(Rows.Count, "F").End(xlUp).Row + 1 lRow3 = shTarget.Cells(Rows.Count, "G").End(xlUp).Row + 1 lRow4 = shTarget.Cells(Rows.Count, "H").End(xlUp).Row + 1 'Copy the data. shSource.Range(LID_LIFTED).Copy shTarget.Range("E" & lRow1).PasteSpecial xlPasteValuesAndNumberFormats shSource.Range(ROOM_IN_CHAMBER).Copy shTarget.Range("F" & lRow2).PasteSpecial xlPasteValuesAndNumberFormats shTarget.Range("F" & lRow2).Replace "Is there room in the chamber to install a new closure : ", "" ' removing unnecessary string shSource.Range(CHAMBER_WATER_PUMP).Copy shTarget.Range("G" & lRow3).PasteSpecial xlPasteValuesAndNumberFormats shSource.Range(ADDITIONAL_INFORMATION).Copy shTarget.Range("H" & lRow4).PasteSpecial xlPasteValuesAndNumberFormats ' Reset the clipboard.
 Application.CutCopyMode = xlCopy shTarget.Range("E2:H" & lRow4).Copy End Sub

 where copying data to the target column row by row could be included.
-Another thing, which was included is the Replace function which removes unnecessary string from the cell A21, as the interesting value is after the colon (Pic.
+Another thing, which was included in the Replace function, which removes unnecessary strings from the cell A21, as the interesting value is after the colon (Pic.
 6).
 Finally, the last line of the code copies all the records to the clipboard.

 5. I would prefer to create another form control button (Pic.
 7).

-By the right-click on this button we can assign macro, which in our case will be the second part of the code “Copy_Data“, which you can see below in the full VBA code captured (Pic.
+By right-clicking on this button, we can assign macro, which in our case will be the second part of the code “Copy_Data“, which you can see below in the full VBA code captured (Pic.
 8).

 6. Click the button with your “Copy_Data” macro assigned.
 Firstly, the macro will ask you about the selection of the directory, where your converted .xslx files are stored.
 It will be the “MyFolder” as defined for the conversion output (Pic.
 2, 9).

 The data prepared here refers to the individual situation.
-If your columns configuration is different, then you can change it in the code.
-Important is also to mention, that it applies to the PDF files fixed with their layout.
+If your column configuration is different, then you can change it in the code.
+It’s important also to mention, that it applies to the PDF files fixed with their layout.
 In practice, the extracted data is placed always roughly in the same cells in Excel.
 When your PDF documents are similar but not exactly the same, the probably more advanced approach is required, as the final range of selected data can be shifted.